-The second set of questions on the 2018 survey regarding role models was a list of eight statements from which informants were asked to select all that applied.
-The prompt preceding the list was "The following are important to me regarding role models."
-From the responses, a rank ordered list can be constructed of persons who are seen as role models by Hispanic students attending HSIs and the characteristics valued in role models by the same students.
+From the material in Tables 1 and 2, a rank ordered list can be constructed of persons who are seen as role models by Hispanic students attending HSIs and the characteristics valued in role models by the same students.
 The rank order for persons reported as role models was as follows.